 How you pack your food for storage can make a big difference in your refrigerator's electricity use.

-You want air to circulate around the food being stored so don't pack the food too tightly.
-On the other hand, don't leave too much space between the food so that you are not cooling empty space.
+Because you want air to circulate around the food being stored, you don't want food to be too tightly packed.
+On the other hand, don't leave too much space between the food; otherwise, you will be cooling empty space.

-Make sure that liquids are covered, since part of keeping food cold is removing humidity.
+Make sure that liquids are covered, since part of the process for keeping food cold is to remove humidity.
 An open container of liquid (even an opened can of soda) is a constant source of humidity for the compressor to remove and so you end up paying for your refrigerator to "drink" your soda!

 In the freezer, pack items more tightly than in the refrigerator.
 Once frozen, each item helps to keep its neighbor cold.
-If you have a significant empty space, fill it with freezer bags filled with water that freezes and keeps the freezer cold.
+If you have a significant empty space, fill it with freezer bags filled with water.
+It will freeze and keep the freezer cold.

-If you still own a model has manual defrost, never let the ice coating exceed 1/4 inch.
+If you still own a refrigerator model that requires manual defrosting, never let the ice coating exceed 1/4 inch.
 The thicker the frost, the harder the compressor must work to maintain a constant temperature.

 Make finding food easy

 If you know where to find an item you won't stand in front of the refrigerator with the door open playing "find the ketchup."
-Mark items for easy identification.
-Organization costs you nothing and saves time and money.
+Mark food containers for easy identification.
+Organization costs nothing and saves time and money.

-Defrost frozen food in the refrigerator compartment.
+Defrost frozen foods in the refrigerator compartment.
 Move them from the freezer 24 hours before you plan to cook them.
-As the item thaws it will release cold into the refrigerator and save work for the compressor.
+As the food thaws, it releases cold into the refrigerator and saves work for the compressor.
 (Plus, there is very little chance the food will spoil, as it might if left on the countertop.)

 Check for air leaks